Tszyu overcomes early knockdown to drop Biggs and claim Aussie title

 "He was a wall I had to climb over ... it feels good to climb over that, and start the next chapter."

-Tszyu had been knocked down just 40 seconds into the fight, which livened up the first round, but he had the upper hand by the end of it, rocking Biggs with some flush head shots in the final seconds.
+Tszyu was knocked down himself just 40 seconds in, which livened up the first round, but he had the upper hand by the end of it, rocking Biggs with some flush head shots in the final seconds.

 Tszyu appeared to cop a low blow in the second and Biggs lost his mouth-guard, but the duo traded blows throughout the round.